yu-fung-hang/tech-blogs/Java/ArrayList vs LinkedList/README.md

 There are two methods that implement this function:`public boolean add(E e)`&`public void add(int index, E element)`.

-For `public boolean add(E e)`, the new data would become the last element of the array:
+For `public boolean add(E e)`, the new data would become the last element of the array :

 ```
 public boolean add(E e) {